hheszter/python/README.md

 # python

-Code snippets from a basic python course
+Code snippets from a basic python course (from 2019)